psychoinformatics-de/ipsy-docs/source/userdoc/accessing_medusa.rst

    Password:

 This command will ask for two passwords: first) your SSH password and second) the VNC password you set.
-The defaul desktop is XFCE, and it is highly recommended to use a solid color for the desktop background.
+The default desktop is XFCE, and it is highly recommended to use a solid color for the desktop background.
 This saves bandwidth and offers significant speed improvements.